Joel-Dandin/hadoop-spark-pig-hive/README.md

-# Apache Hadoop distribution on Ubuntu
+# Apache Hadoop distribution on Ubuntu with Spark, Pig, and Hive

-The docker image Apache hadoop 3.3.4 distribution on Ubuntu 22.04
+The docker image Apache hadoop 3.3.4 distribution on Ubuntu 22.04 with Spark 33.3.1, Pig 0.17.0, and Hive 3.1.3

 Find this on Docker Hub [https://hub.docker.com/r/fedric/hadoop-spark-pig-hive](https://hub.docker.com/r/fedric/hadoop-spark-pig-hive)